← MRI Terms

 • Weakness

-Myelopathy means spinal cord dysfunction.
-In the neck, this can cause balance trouble, hand clumsiness, weakness, or coordination problems.
+Cervical stenosis means narrowing in the neck part of the spine.
+Myelopathy means spinal cord dysfunction; in the neck, it can cause balance trouble, hand clumsiness, weakness, or coordination problems.

 Why symptom matching matters

-Imaging findings are only one part of the story.
-A facet joint can look arthritic on MRI and not be the main reason a patient hurts.
-Conversely, a patient can have significant facet-related pain even when the MRI description sounds relatively mild.
+A facet joint can look arthritic on MRI and not be the main reason a patient hurts; conversely, a patient can have significant facet-related pain even when the MRI wording sounds mild.
+Some people with severe MRI changes have few symptoms, and some with mild wording have a lot of pain.
+That is why the location, side, and pattern of symptoms matter.

 What Usually Causes Facet Arthropathy?

 Facet arthropathy usually has more than one cause.
+Common contributors include:

 • Age-related joint wear